barnamarczali/personal-website/README.md

 ## Database Setup

-The site uses Vercel KV for storing recommendations.
+The site uses Redis (on Vercel) for storing recommendations.
 See `DATABASE_SETUP.md` for detailed setup instructions.

 For local development without database:
 ```bash